rustbridge/rusty-snake-book/src/9-frames.md

 ```

 The function takes the canvas, as well as the canvas width and height as arguments.
 It does not return a value.
 In the body of the function, the variables red, green and blue are assigned random `u8` numbers.
 The `clear()` method is called on the renderer, this clears the canvas.
-When, like in our case, the entire canvas is drawn over, this does not really matter, but it's a good habit, to think of this.
+When, like in our case, the entire canvas is drawn over, this does not really matter, but it's a good habit to think of this.
 Then, the drawing color is defined.
-We use a function that is provided by `sdl2`, the function takes in three `u8` values and returns a color.
+We use a function that is provided by `sdl2`.
+The function takes in three `u8` values and returns a color.
 The method `set_draw_color()` is called on the renderer, with `drawing_color` as argument.

-We create a new rectangle with it's minimum and maximum x and y values as arguments and bind it to the variable `square_definition`.
+We create a new rectangle with its minimum and maximum x and y values as arguments and bind it to the variable `square_definition`.
 This variable is then passed to the method `fill_rect()`.
 Our square is rendered and put into the back buffer.

 The last line updates the screen with all the rendering done since the last update.